-The major in psychological science prepares you for additional postgraduate training towards becoming a practising registered psychologist.
+The major in psychological science prepares you for additional postgraduate training towards general registration as a psychologist.
 You'll develop an in-depth understanding of:

 - biology

 - · human behaviour

 - human personality

-- · psychopathy
+- psychopathy

 - research methods

 - social development.

 You'll explore key psychological themes of the brain, childhood development and how psychology impacts on broader community health.